adrianokerber/fullcycle-ddd-node-typescript/README.md

 npm test
 ```

-> Tip: On Windows system prefer installing Node on WSL2 as in [here](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl).

-## Commands used to setup the project
+Command to generate the JS files
-Some useful commands for you to use.

 ```bash
 # Compile TypeScript to generate .js code
 npx tsc
 ```

+> Tip: On Windows system prefer installing Node on WSL2 as in [here](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl).

+## Useful commands used on the project
+Some useful commands for you to use.

 ```bash
 # Install lint dependency